x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/exchange-activesync/mobile-device-mailbox-policies.md

 In Exchange Server, you can create mobile device mailbox policies to apply a common set of policies or security settings to a collection of users.
 After you deploy Exchange ActiveSync in your Exchange Server organization, you can create new mobile device mailbox policies or modify existing policies.
 When you install Exchange Server, a default mobile device mailbox policy is created.
 All users are automatically assigned this default mobile device mailbox policy.

-> [!NOTE]
-> Apple Touch ID and Face ID are not supported as a substitute for a device password.
-If you enable Touch ID or Face ID to secure your iOS device, you must still create and enter a password if your mobile device mailbox policies require a password.

 ## Overview of mobile device mailbox policies

 You can use mobile device mailbox policies to manage many different settings.
 These include the following: